karlmutch/duat/README.md

 # Go environments

-The motivation for this project is to supply software that can be employed when automating build and delivery activities using Go based projects.
+The motivation for this project is a requirement to supply software that can be employed when automating build and delivery activities using Go based projects.

 Using Go to automate CI/CD style activities is an attempt to address the following: